Content marketing is one of the best methods to get free organic traffics from search engines.

 A blog post can be any form of writing.
 As long as you can converse the message to readers, any mode of writing is fine.

 The best way I use is to write as if you are having a conversation with your readers.

 Don’t be so serious in your blog post. 🙂

 Treat your readers as a friend that you are having a casual conversation.

-Key Takeaway: Converse in a casual manner.
+Key Takeaway: Converse casually.
 It makes your article more enjoyable to read.
 No one likes to just read about facts.

-Everyone can be a contributor on writing a blog post.
+Everyone can be a contributor to writing a blog post.
 However, sometimes it can be challenging if you don’t have a system to guide you.